Cambridge105/liquidsoap-playout-machine/README.md

 Note on timers: Be aware that the hourly jobs created by *userdata.txt* are cron jobs as they can have best-effort timing.
 Programmes scheduled by *makeSchedule.py* use systemctl timers with 100 millisecond accuracy.

 ## IAM role policy
-The EC2 instance created by the Launch Configuration must have an IAM Role attached, with a Policy granting access to the following (obviously restrict the Resources as required):
+The EC2 instance created by the Launch Template must have an IAM Role attached, with a Policy granting access to the following (obviously restrict the Resources as required):
 - kms:Encrypt (needed because *parseSchedule.py* has to write back the Google Calendar access token as a SecureString to Parameter Store, in case the OAuth Refresh Token has updated)
 - kms:Decrypt (needed to decrypt the SecureStrings from Parameter Store, containing the secrets for Icecast and the Google Calendar credentials)
 - route53:ChangeResourceRecordSets (needed to update DNS with the public IP of the EC2 instance each time it is launched)